VIC, Melbourne Eastern Suburbs

-John Monash Science School (JMSS) is Victoria’s first specialist secondary school focusing on science, mathematics and associated technologies.
-The school accommodates 640 students in Years 10, 11 and 12 (VCE) from all over Victoria.
+John Monash Science School (JMSS) is Victoria’s first specialist secondary school focusing on science, mathematics and associated technologies, accommodating up to 640 students across Years 10, 11 and 12 (VCE).
 Curious students who are problem solvers with a real passion for science are selected for entry after analysis of written assessments, group activities and interviews.

 The uniform is compulsory and enforced

 In Year 12: 235